-Even though you may be exhausted following a long day of exploring the expansive, ever-impressive city of Budapest, be sure to stay out after dark at least once during your visit to Hungary’s capital city.
-In the summer months, sunset takes place around 8 pm.
-The buildings and monuments in Budapest are quite impressive to say the least.
+During the summer months, sunset takes place around 8 pm in Budapest, Hungary.
+Even though you may be exhausted following a long day of exploring the expansive, ever-impressive city of Budapest, be sure to stay out after dark at least once during your visit to this beautiful capital city.
 During the day, the sunlight on these structures allows you to see these buildings in all of their detailed glory.
 Yet when the sun dips below the horizon and the strategically placed up-lighting comes on, the buildings and the city as a whole take on a whole new and magical dimension.
-So, what are some of the best ways to experience Budapest at night?!
+So, if you’re wondering about what to do in Budapest at night, you’ve come to the right place.
+We’ve got 3 great ideas for you, along with a few bonus options if you stick around to the end of the post!

 Go On a Sunset Cruise

-The boat left the dock at 8:15 pm and the lighting couldn’t have been better!
+The particular boat tour we took left the dock at 8:15 pm and the lighting couldn’t have been better!
 Pink hues started to appear in the sky as the lights on buildings and bridges flickered to life all around us.

-This scenic cruise takes passengers under 4 of the bridges situated over the Danube, including the Liberty Bridge (pictured below).
+The scenic cruises takes passengers under 4 of the bridges situated over the Danube, including the Liberty Bridge (pictured below).

 Probably the most famous bridge, and Budapest’s first, is Chain Bridge (pictured below).
 It’s a truly remarkable structure to be seen as you cruise calmly beneath it.

-The Parliament Building (Sam’s new favorite structure) combines Gothic Revival and Renaissance Revival styles creating one of the most magnificent pieces of architecture we’ve seen throughout Europe.
-The full moon shining behind this beautiful landmark was just perfect.
+The full moon shining behind the Budapest Parliament at night was just perfect.
+This impressive building combines Gothic Revival and Renaissance Revival styles creating one of the most magnificent pieces of architecture we’ve seen throughout our travels in Europe.

 On the bank opposite the Danube from the Parliament Building sits Buda Castle.
 It is also enormous in size, but not quite as majestic in stature.
 The castle sits atop Várhegy (Castle Hill) and glows royally in the night skyline.